efrec/small_teams/how-to-tweak.md

   }
   ```

   To make multiple changes, you need to add commas to separate each assigned value.
-It is generally good practice to add trailing commas after every table, no matter what:
+It is good practice to add trailing commas after every table and key-value pair inside the main, outer table, like so:

   ```lua
   {